Quick Jump:

 The jam during Bathtub Gin featured Trey jumping up and down in time with a syncopated jam, as well as strong Drowned teases.
 Near the end of the jam, Trey mentioned how good it was to be back home and named the four newer songs that were played.
 The beginning of Bowie included Radar Love teases from Mike and a Birdland jam and Wolfman’s included a Bathtub Gin tease.
 The jam out of Theme, as well as Funky Bitch, featured LeRoi Moore on saxophone.
 The jam with LeRoi included a segment where he played two saxes, Trey played three guitars, Mike played two basses and the Cracklin’ Rosie cymbals, Fish had four drumsticks and Page was lying across his keyboards playing as many as possible.
 At one point, Trey grabbed two drumsticks and played them on Fish's cymbals and his guitar before tossing them into the crowd.
 LeRoi also teased the Woody Woodpecker theme during the jam.

 This show marked the debut of Carini and the Phish debut of Soul Shakedown Party.
 Carini contained a YEM tease.
+The soundcheck's Dog Log/Funky Bitch mashup was played to the music of Soul Shakedown Party.
 This show was officially released as part of the Amsterdam box set.

 Reba did not have the whistling ending.
 Talk featured Trey on acoustic guitar.
 The P.A. cut out during Funky Bitch, during which Fish took an “air drum” solo, Trey performed Townshend-style windmills, and the entire band engaged in random silliness while still “playing” the song.
 Scent featured a Page/Mike Mule Duel and a guest appearance from comedian Steven Wright, who came out and rang a desk bell three times.